turnerem/be-nc-news/README.md

 # Backend for NorthCoders News App

 The is the backend for the news app.
-It handles all the contributing authors and site users, articles and associated comments, for the frontend which can be found [here soon](nowhere).
+It handles all the contributing authors and site users, articles and associated comments, for the frontend which can be found [here](https://fe-nc-news-4543524.herokuapp.com).

 The app is hosted [here](https://whispering-river-81489.herokuapp.com/api) on Heroku.
 Follow the link for a list of the available endpoints.